Optimal decay rates for linear kinetic equations in the half-space: Introduction

 In Section~\ref{sec:heat}, we review known results on the heat equation as a warm-up.
 It allows us to introduce a key differential inequality we will then aim at obtaining in the kinetic case, and to recall the decay rates for the heat flow that are to be matched.
-In Section~\ref{sec:kin-int}, we prove the first integral decay estimate~\eqref{eq:decay-int}; the proof combines hypocoercivity estimates adapted to keep track of boundary terms, trace estimates, and moment estimates.
-In Section~\ref{sec:kin-pw} we prove the second pointwise decay estimate~\eqref{eq:decay-pw}; the proof uses the semigroup factorisation techniques developed in~\cite{MR3779780,MisMou} in order to perform an approximate duality argument on part of the semigroup.
-We deduce a precise localization of the mass in Section~\ref{sec:loc-mass} by using iterated Duhamel principles and Harnack inequalities.

-In the follow-up paper \cite{BMM_delay}, we use these decay results on the initial boundary value problem to study the Bramson correction for kinetic reaction-transport equations.
+In Section~\ref{sec:kin-int}, we prove a differential inequality~\eqref{eq:lastdiffineq} for a modified norm~\eqref{eq:mod-norm} which is equivalent to $\sfL^2_{\omega_1}$: the proof combines hypocoercivity estimates specifically developed to include and take advantage of the partial coercivity at the boundary, trace estimates, and an improved Nash inequality.
+This differential inequality involves the first spatial moment~\eqref{eq:def-mt}, whose estimation is discussed in Section~\ref{sec:local}.
+Together, these results lead to the first integral decay estimate obtained at the end of Section~\ref{sec:local}: specifically, estimate~\eqref{eq:decay-int-1} for bounded velocities or in dimension $d=1$, and the slightly weaker version~\eqref{eq:decay-int-add} otherwise.
+In Section~\ref{sec:kin-pw}, we strengthen these decay estimates to establish the integral decay estimate~\eqref{eq:decay-int} as well as the pointwise decay estimate~\eqref{eq:decay-pw} in all cases.
+Our approach refines and generalizes the semigroup factorization techniques introduced in~\cite{MR3779780, MisMou}, enabling us to employ an approximate duality argument for a component of the semigroup.
+The case $\Omega_v=\R^d$ with $d\ge2$ requires additional technical intermediate estimates on a marginal of the solution.
+We finally deduce a precise localization of the mass in Section~\ref{sec:loc-mass} by using iterated Duhamel principles and Harnack inequalities.
+In the follow-up paper~\cite{BMM_delay}, we use these decay results on the initial boundary value problem to study the Bramson correction for kinetic reaction-transport equations.